awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

         **Note**: to keep this example simple it makes use of unauthenticated users in the identity pool.
 This can be used for getting started and prototypes but unauthenticated users should typically only be given read-only permissions if used in production applications.
 More information on Cognito identity pools can be found [here](http://aws.amazon.com/cognito/), information on AWS IAM roles and policies can be found [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html), and information on AWS IoT policies can be found [here](http://docs.aws.amazon.com/iot/latest/developerguide/authorization.html).

 1. The configuration we have setup up to this point will enable the Sample App to connect to the AWS IoT platform using Cognito and upload certificates and policies.
-Next, we will need to create a policy, that we will attach to the Device Certificate that will authorize the certificate to connect to the the AWS IoT message broker and peform publish, subscribe and receive operations.
+Next, we will need to create a policy, that we will attach to the Device Certificate that will authorize the certificate to connect to the the AWS IoT message broker and perform publish, subscribe and receive operations.
 To create the policy in AWS IoT,
     *  Navigate to the [AWS IoT Console](https://console.aws.amazon.com/iot/home) and press the `Get Started` button.
 On the resulting page click on `Secure` on the side panel and the click on `Policies`.
     * Click on `Create`
     * Give the policy a name.
 Note this name as you will use it in the application when making the attach policy API call.